 Consult with Experts

 For personalized advice and treatment options, consult with a gastroenterologist or other healthcare professional specializing in H. pylori infections.
-They can provide accurate diagnosis, recommend appropriate treatment strategies, and monitor your progress.
+Think about it: they can provide accurate diagnosis, recommend appropriate treatment strategies, and monitor your progress.
 Self-treating or relying solely on online information can be risky and may delay proper medical care.

 FAQ